-The Heritage Inventory may also include cultural heritage resources that are listed under Section 27, but not formally designated under the Ontario Heritage Act.
-These resources are also important to honouring Vaughan's heritage and will be conserved.
+The Heritage Inventory may also include Cultural Heritage Resources that are listed under Section 27 of the Ontario Heritage Act, but not formally designated under subsection 27 (2) of the Ontario Heritage Act.
+These resources are also important to honouring Vaughan's heritage and will be Conserved.

-- 3.7.6.1 That when development is proposed on a property that is not designated under the Ontario Heritage Act but is listed on the Heritage Inventory, recognized as a cultural heritage character area, or identified as having potential cultural heritage value, the applicant shall: - a. provide a minimum of sixty days notice to the City prior to demolition or removal of any portion of a building or structure on the property; and - b. submit a CHIA when: - i. the proposal requires an Official Plan amendment, a zoning by-law amendment, a Plan of Subdivision, a plan of condominium, a minor variance, consent, or a Site Plan application; - ii. the proposal involves the demolition of a building or the removal of a building or part thereof or a heritage landscape feature; or - iii. there is potential for adverse impact to a cultural heritage resource from the proposed development activities.
+- 3.7.6.1 That when Development is proposed on a property that is not designated under the Ontario Heritage Act but is listed on the Heritage Inventory, recognized as a Cultural Heritage Character Area, or identified as having potential cultural heritage value, the applicant shall: - a. provide a minimum of sixty days notice to the City prior to demolition or removal of any portion of a building or structure on the property; and - b. submit a Cultural Heritage Impact Assessment when: - the proposal requires an Official Plan amendment, a Zoning By-Law amendment, a Plan of Subdivision, a Plan of Condominium, a Minor Variance, Consent, or a Site Plan application; - ii. the proposal involves the demolition of a building, or the removal of a building or part thereof, or a heritage landscape feature; or - iii. there is potential for adverse impact to a Cultural Heritage Resource from the proposed Development activities. - 3.7.6.2 That if provided notice of the Development of a property listed on the HeritageInventory, Council may issue a Notice of Intention to Designate the property, and will within 120 days, either: - a. designate the property, pursuant to subsection 3.7.5 of this Plan; or - b. remove the property from the Heritage Inventory. - 3.7.6.3 That a property which has been listed on the Heritage Inventory will be removed from the Inventory two years from its date of listing if it has not been designated, and cannot be re-listed on the Heritage Inventory for a minimum of five years after its removal. - 3.7.6.4 That when Development is proposed on a property adjacent to a property that is not designated under the Ontario Heritage Act but is listed on the Heritage Inventory, recognized as Cultural Heritage Character Area, or identified as having potential cultural heritage value:

-- 3.7.6.2 That if provided notice of the development of a property listed on the HeritageInventory, Council may issue a Notice of Intention to Designate the property, and will within 120 days, either: - a. designate the property, pursuant to subsection 3.7.5 of this Plan; or - b. remove the property from the Heritage Inventory. - 3.7.6.3 That a property which has been listed on the Heritage Inventory will be removed from the Inventory two years from its date of listing if it has not been designated, and cannot be re-listed on the Heritage Inventory for a minimum of five years after its removal. - 3.7.6.4 That when development is proposed on a property adjacent to a property that is not designated under the Ontario Heritage Act but is listed on the Heritage Inventory, recognized as cultural heritage character area, or identified as having potential cultural heritage value: - a. the proposal should be compatible with the characteristics, context, and appearance of the adjacent cultural heritage resource and its streetscape context; and - b. the applicant shall submit a CHIA if through the development approval process it is determined that there is the potential for adverse impact on the adjacent heritage resource from the proposed development.
+- a. the proposal should be Compatible with the characteristics, context, and appearance of the adjacent Cultural Heritage Resource and its streetscape context; and - b. the applicant shall submit a Cultural Heritage Impact Assessment if through the development approval process it is determined that there is the potential for adverse impact on the adjacent heritage resource from the proposed Development.